-Onemed Services is a high-quality fourthparty logistics provider for medical equip-ONE FD ment and pharmaceuticals.
-The company's SERVICES main customer is Helse Sør-Øst which encompasses 55 percent of the population of Norway.
+Onemed Services is a high-quality fourthparty logistics provider for medical equipment and pharmaceuticals.
+The company's main customer is Helse Sør-Øst which encompasses 55 percent of the population of Norway.

 Gymo is a reseller of MedTech products, fittings and equipment to hospitals, municipalities, health centres and B2B in the private healthcare sector.